 13. Is there a tax benefit to having an HSA?

 Yes, the contributions made by your employer are not taxable income.
 This money is yours, tax-free, as long as you spend it on qualified medical expenses.
 You can also make pre-tax contributions to your HSA, contact your payroll office to arrange.

 14. I'm enrolled in the High Deductible Health Plan with an HSA for myself only.
-Can I use my HSA to pay for my spouse, domestic partner or children's medical expenses?
+Can I use my HSA to pay for my spouse, domestic partner, or children's medical expenses?

 Yes, as long as you use the funds to pay for qualified medical expenses, you can pay for any family member who is a tax dependent on your tax return.
-You may also use the funds for medical expenses incurred by your child who is claimed as a tax dependent by his/her other parent.
+You may also use the funds for medical expenses incurred by your child who is claimed as a tax dependent by their other parent.

 15. What if my spouse and I file separate tax returns?

-The IRS views spouses as one tax unit, even if filing as "married filing separately", so if either spouse is eligible for a family contribution limit, that is intended to cover both spouses.
+The IRS views spouses as one tax unit, even if filing as "married filing separately," so if either spouse is eligible for a family contribution limit, that is intended to cover both spouses.
 The IRS suggests that the family limit be split evenly between the spouses, unless a separate allocation is desired.

-16. What happens to my HSA if I change health plans, terminate employment or retire?
+16. What happens to my HSA if I change health plans, terminate employment, or retire?